soloist97/SimpleGameMadeByC/README.md

 * E - growth(this means hero stays in the same block and his hp or ap can +1)

 # The state transfering graph of Slime
-(I will be back to add this soom.....)
+(I will be back to add this soon.....)

+# Add more features in this simple game is highly welcome!